colin-r-carter/legal-instruct/README.md

 * QnA (simple or retrieval augmented)
 * Summarization
 * ...

+## Roadmap

+This will have to be discussed at the hackathon.

+- [-] Simple platform to collect data (already in progess).
+- [] Datacollection.
+- [] Define a (very) simple benchmark to see what outputs would be considered as _good_ or _bad_.
+- [] Finetuning an LLM (LoRA finetuning, as  this could probably be acheived in the limitted time of the hackathon).
+- [] Review of the model.

+# Available Data

 ## General (multilingual) Instruction Datasets:
 [Dataset for Dolly 2.0 from Databricks by Argila on Huggingface](https://huggingface.co/datasets/argilla/databricks-dolly-15k-multilingual)